Generic name: lamotrigine [ la-MOE-tri-jeen ]

 Some people have thoughts about suicide while taking Lamictal XR.
 Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Do not start or stop taking seizure medication during pregnancy without your doctor's advice.
 Having a seizure during pregnancy could harm both mother and baby.
 Tell your doctor right away if you become pregnant.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of Lamictal XR on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of lamotrigine on the baby.

 Birth control pills can make Lamictal XR less effective, resulting in increased seizures.
-Tell your doctor if you start or stop using birth control pills while you are taking this medicine.
+Tell your doctor if you start or stop using birth control pills.
 Your this medicine dose may need to be changed.